Paarth-06/Workflow-Versioned-Task-Manager/README.md

-# Versioned Task Management System (C++ OOP Demo)
+# Versioned Workflow & Task Management System (C++ OOP Demo)

 ## 📖 Overview
-This project is a **Versioned Task Management System** implemented in **C++** to demonstrate advanced **Object-Oriented Programming (OOP)** and system design concepts.
+This project is a **Versioned Workflow and Task Management System** implemented in **C++** to demonstrate intermediate-to-advanced **Object-Oriented Programming (OOP)** and **STL-based system design** concepts.

-The system allows users to create tasks, update task status, and maintain a complete version history of each task using **snapshot-based rollback**.
+The system allows users to:
+- manage tasks under individual user profiles
+- track complete task history using snapshots
+- restore tasks to any previously saved version

-Unlike simple undo mechanisms, this project focuses on **state preservation and restoration**.
+Instead of implementing simple undo logic, this project focuses on **snapshot-based state preservation and rollback**, similar to real-world version control systems.

 ---

 ## 🧠 Concepts Used

 - **Namespaces**
-  - `wk` is used to logically group all classes and shared data.
+  - `wl` is used to logically group all workflow-related classes and data.

 - **Object-Oriented Programming**
-  - Classes are used to model users and tasks.
+  - Classes model users and their associated tasks.
-  - Inheritance is used to extend user functionality.
+  - Inheritance is used to extend user functionality for task management.

 - **Encapsulation**
-  - Task data is stored using structured data types (`snap`).
+  - Task data is represented using a structured data type (`snap`).
-  - Internal state is modified only through class methods.
+  - Internal state is modified only through controlled class methods.

 - **STL Containers**
   - `unordered_map` for fast lookup of users and tasks.
   - `vector` for maintaining ordered task history (snapshots).

 - **Snapshot-Based Version Control**
-  - Every task modification stores a full snapshot of the task state.
+  - Every task mutation stores a full snapshot of task state.
-  - Snapshots allow safe rollback to previous versions.
+  - Allows rollback to any historical version.

 ---

 ## 🏗️ System Structure

 ### `snap` (Task & Snapshot Structure)
-Represents both:
+Acts as a blueprint for both:
-- the current state of a task
+- current task state
-- historical versions of the task
+- historical versions of a task

 **Attributes:**
-- `id`
+- `task_id`
-- `title`
+- `task_name`
-- `status`
+- `task_status`
-- `note`
+- `task_note`

 ---

 ### `User`
-Handles user-related operations.
+Handles all user-related operations.

 **Responsibilities:**
 - Create users
 - Remove users
 - View all users
+- View a specific user

-**Shared Data:**
+**Shared Data Managed:**
 - User profile information
 - Task storage
 - Task history